chvonrohr/k8s-cicd/solution/README.md

 kubectl run -i --tty busybox --image=busybox --restart=Never --namespace letsboot -- sh

 # list current pods (like containers but kubernetes :-)
+# you should see the database and the queue
 kubectl get pods --namespace letsboot

 # example how to apply specific configurations